filetrust/Glasswall-Security-Policies/policies/acceptable-use-policy.md

 Creation or distribution of any disruptive or offensive messages, including but not limited to offensive comments about race, gender, hair colour, disabilities, age, sexual orientation, pornography, religious beliefs and practice, political beliefs, or national origin.

-Employees who receive any emails or messages with this content from company employees should report the matter to their supervisor immediately.
+Employees who receive any emails or messages with this content from company employees or externally should report the matter to their supervisor immediately.

 Information that is considered confidential or proprietary to the company may not be sent via email or messaging systems, regardless of the recipient, without being encrypted.